-PNG format combines all the benefits both the JPEG and GIF formats have, it has millions of colours and allows to compress the file with no loss in quality.
-You can use PNG for web graphics that require transparency, color heavy and complex graphics or photographs.
+PNG format combines all the benefits both the JPEG and GIF formats have, it has millions of colors and allows to compress the file with no loss in quality.
+You can use PNG for web graphics that require transparency, color heavy, and complex graphics or photographs.

 Modern image formats

 Today there are several modern image formats which are used for the web to have smaller, richer and faster loading images.

 WebP designed by Google provides lossless and lossy compression for images on the web.
 Its main goal is to become the primary format for photographs on the web replacing JPEG.